TrevorDArcyEvans/GraphML/README.md

 From ActiveMQ 5.8 onwards the web apps is secured out of the box.
 The default username and password is `admin/admin`.

+There seems to be a problem accessing the Web Console from Google Chrome, so it is recommended to use Firefox (or Microsoft Edge).

 </details>

 <details>